Asmaa-Abdo22/GameHaven/README.md

 🔗 [Click here to view the demo](https://asmaa-abdo22.github.io/GameHaven/)

 ## 🎯 Project Aim
-The main goal of this project is **not just writing plain JavaScript code**, but to:
+The main goal of this project is **not just writing plain JavaScript code**, but also to:
 - Apply **OOP concepts** like Classes, Objects, and Encapsulation.
 - Organize the code using **ES6 Modules** (`Home`, `Ui`, `Details`).
 - Make the app **scalable and maintainable** by separating responsibilities (data fetching vs UI rendering).